 Biodiversity in Africa

 Africa has an abundant diversity of fauna and flora.
 It constitutes the highest proportion of Key Biodiversity Areas (KBAs) globally.
-Some studies show that Africa is home to some one quarter of the world’s 4,700 mammal species, including 79 species of antelope.
-It also has more than 2,000 species of birds (one fifth of the world’s total) and at least 2,000 species of fish, alongside 950 amphibian species.
-The African mainland harbours between 40,000 and 60,000 plant species and about 100,000 known species of insects, spiders and other arachnids.
+Some studies show that Africa is home to some one quarter of the world’s 4,700 mammal species.
+This includes 79 species of antelope.
+It also has more than 2,000 species of birds (one fifth of the world’s total); at least 2,000 species of fish; and 950 amphibian species.
+The African mainland harbours between 40,000 and 60,000 plant species.
+It also has about 100,000 known species of insects, spiders and other arachnids.
 Eight of the world’s 34 biodiversity hotspots are in Africa.

 Wildlife conservation means protection and sustainable use of wildlife.
 The goal of conserving wildlife is to ensure that wildlife resources are not consumed faster than they are replaced.
 Conservation concerns include sustainable use, protection, maintenance, rehabilitation, restoration and enhancement of populations and ecosystems.
 Wildlife resources are classified as being renewable but if not properly conserved, they can become extinct.

-There are strong reasons to conserve wildlife resources including to improve human wellbeing and contribute to development through the provision of ecosystem services such as water and carbon storage, soil and natural resources.
-Every country has its own policies and laws to ensure sound conservation practices and to address the degradation and loss of wildlife resources.
+There are strong reasons to conserve wildlife resource.
+This is because wildlife resources contribute towards improvement of human well being.
+They also contribute to national development through the provision of ecosystem services.
+Examples of ecosystem services are water and carbon storage, soil and natural resources.
+Every country has its own policies and laws to ensure sound conservation practices.
+Polices also address the degradation and loss of wildlife resources.

 Threats to Wildlife in Africa